Buying Software

 Additionally, it’s often a mistake not to ask about add-ons within your contract.
 For instance, let’s say your team is interested in Software X, which is listed as $5 a user.
 The vendor said that if you buy 1,000 licenses, you can instead have them for $2 a user.
 What would happen if you call back in six months asking for more users?
 Will they be sold to you at $5 or $2?
 Because a volume discount is often not in the contract, be sure to ask about add-ons.

-How to use G2 Track when negotiating contracts
+How to use G2 Track for vendor negotiations

 One of the great things about using a SaaS system of record like G2 Track is that it simplifies all the data you need before going into a software negotiation.